 What must each applicant do to be selected for a TIPS internship?

-Candidates then meet with a set of 2-3 interviewers to conduct a job interview for the internship to get a better understanding of the applicants' skills and interests.
+Interview candidates meet with two volunteer interviewers to conduct a job interview for the internship.
+The purpose of the TIPS interview is for our committee to get a better understanding of the applicants' skills and interests.

-A selection committee then reviews all application and interview information to place teen interns at the nonprofit internships available for the 2018 summer programs
+The volunteer selection committee then reviews all application and interview information to match teen applicants with our available internship placements.

 We value our interns and the non-profit organizations we serve by providing equal employment opportunities to all applicants regardless of sex, race, color, creed, national origin, religion, age, marital status, pregnancy, physical, mental or sensory disability, sexual orientation, gender identity or any other basis protected by federal, state and/or local laws.
 TIPS is committed to giving interns of all backgrounds the opportunity to work and contribute to the organizations we serve and to the community.

 TIPS partners with a variety of organizations ranging in focus areas such as advocacy, arts, human services, environment, tutoring, childcare, and technology - to name a few.
 Internships are located around the Puget Sound Region, with the highest density of nonprofit internships located in King County.
 Interns are partially placed based on location and travel distance to the organizations we have available.
 Please refer the full list of nonprofits TIPS has partnered with over the past 20+ years.